rmegal/ToDone/README.md

 * You can find *very* useful color guidelines [here](https://material.io/guidelines/style/color.html#)

 ## Updates
+* 20170218: Implemented date picker for due date and updated adapter to display due date in list view.
+Ditched left/right margins on background.
 * 20170217: Implemented the use of fragments.
 It works, but I'm sure the handling of data and events could be better organized.
 * 20170201: Now storing data in database using DBFlow/SQLite.
 The look/feel/functionality is identical.